bcaffo/regmodsbook/manuscript/09_multivariate_examples.md

 Agriculture is expressed in percentages (0 - 100), representing the percentage of the male population involved in agriculture.
 The regression slope estimate for this variable is `-0.1721`.
-We interpret this coefficients as follows:
+We interpret this coefficient as follows:

 Our models estimates an expected 0.17 decrease in standardized fertility for every 1% increase in percentage of males involved in agriculture in holding the remaining variables constant.

 Note that the the t-test for {$$}H_0: \beta_{Agri} = 0{/$$} versus
 {$$}H_a: \beta_{Agri} \neq 0{/$$} is  significant since `0.0187` is less
-that typical benchmarks (0.05, for exaple).
+that typical benchmarks (0.05, for example).
 Note that, by default, R is reporting the P-value for the two sided test.
 If you want the one sided test, calculate it directly using the T-statistic and the degrees of freedom.
 (You can figure it out from the two sided P-value, but it's easy to get tripped